Trickster: Literature and popular culture

+During the making of the 2003 film Pirates of the Caribbean: The Curse of the Black Pearl, there were conversations between director Gore Verbinski and writers Ted Elliott and Terry Rossio where they decided to make Jack Sparrow and Hector Barbossa two sides, Sparrow the light and Barbossa the dark of the same trickster archetype.
+Long John Silver from Robert Louis Stevenson's novel Treasure Island as well as the Clint Eastwood and Lee Van Cleef characters from the Western films by Sergio Leone were among the inspirations of the idea.

 Online and multimedia

 In online environments, there has been a link between the trickster and Internet trolling.
 Some have said that a trickster is a type of online community character.
+Gabriel Moshenska argues that Mesopotamian copper merchant Ea-nāṣir is depicted as a trickster in online culture through an imagining of deliberately unfair trade practices that enrich him and leave his customers at a disadvantage, and especially because it appears that he "collected" their complaint letters as trophies.

 Anthropologist James Cuffe has called the Chinese internet character Grass Mud Horse (cǎonímǎ 草泥马) a trickster candidate because of its duplicity in meaning.
 Cuffe argues the Grass Mud Horse serves to highlight the creative potential of the trickster archetype in communicating experiential understanding through symbolic narrative.
 The Grass Mud Horse relies on the interpretative capacity of storytelling in order to skirt internet censorship while simultaneously commenting on the experience of censorship in China.
 In this sense Cuffe proposes the Grass Mud Horse trickster as 'a heuristic cultural function to aid the perceiver to re-evaluate their own experiential understanding against that of their communities.
 By framing itself against and in spite of limits the trickster offers new coordinates by which one can reassess and judges one's own experiences.'